27 min read

 That shit is dangerous, honestly.

 I'm much less self centered when I prioritize minding my business, taking good care of myself, and supporting others in their responsibility to do the same for themselves.
 That’s empathetic.
 To myself and others.
-That's the kind of support I want to give and receive.
+That's the kind of support I want to give and receive at baseline.

 My decisions are going to be about that every time, with very, very few exceptions.

-Sacrifice is a part of life, but it's not a daily expectation of healthy relationship and it is not a measure of love.
+And make no mistake, sacrifice is a part of life.
+What it's not is a daily expectation of healthy relationship, and it is not an accurate measure of love or care.

 And the big ones are where expectations can be fair game, to me.